40ssimo/4classtumorclassification/README.md

-# **MRI IMAGES CLASSIFICATION AS A DIAGNOSIS TOOLSFOR DETECTING TYPES OF BRAIN TUMOR DISEASE USING TRANSFER LEARNING VGG-16**
+# **MRI IMAGES CLASSIFICATION AS A DIAGNOSIS TOOLS FOR DETECTING TYPES OF BRAIN TUMOR DISEASE USING TRANSFER LEARNING VGG-16**

 My college thesis code for bachelor degree.

 This project aims to classify 4 types of condition while diagnosing human brain, which consist normal brain, pituitary tumor, meningioma tumor and glioma tumor.
 12 kind of model variation were built with differences on augmented layer and learning rate on each model.